Arts and Humanities

 Bio: Dr. Brick is an editor and principle investigator of the Eleanor Roosevelt Papers project at GW and one of the hosts of the Organization of American Historians’ podcast Intervals.

-The History of Coups d'Etat in the Twentieth Century: A Comparative Examination of the Nature of Political Power and Violence
+The History of Coups d'etat in the Twentieth Century: A Comparative Examination of the Nature of Political Power and Violence

 Professor Seth Rotramel